LaPolice/LP-RF-Tools/README.md

 # La Police Robofont scripts

-A series of on-going scripts developed in collaboration between a programmer and a type designer, published by La Police Type Foundry.
+A series of scripts developed in collaboration between a programmer (David Hodgetts) and a type designer (Mathieu Christe, published by La Police Type Foundry.

 ## license